 Hormone fluctuations during pregnancy can make you more susceptible to developing a yeast infection.
 This is due to these fluctuations changing the pH balance of the vagina, creating a favorable environment for yeast to multiply.

-Yeast infections usually won’t cause any harm during pregnancy, but you can pass it to your baby during birth, so you will want to make sure you treat the infection as soon as possible.
+Yeast infections usually won’t cause any harm during pregnancy, but you can pass it to your baby during birth.
+Just make sure you’re treating any yeast infections you have as soon as possible and keep your doctor in the loop.

 How to avoid getting a yeast infection while pregnant: Your body goes through a lot of changes during pregnancy, so it’s going to be nearly impossible to avoid developing a yeast infection at this time.